1. Agritourism Safety and Liability: Implementing Best Risk Management Practices for Farms Open to the Public

 Award Amount: $37,456

-This project will develop statewide trainings and educational resources on farm labor law compliance to help producers manage legal risks and avoid labor violations and sanctions.
-120+ Massachusetts beginning and established producers will learn strategies to comply with requirements of the Fair Labor Standards Act, Migrant/Seasonal Agricultural Worker Protection Act, and other agricultural labor laws.
-We will conduct three comprehensive training workshops in SE, Central, and Western Mass covering: labor law 101; hiring contractors vs. employees; designing “legal” farm apprenticeships, internships, and volunteer programs; understanding workers’ compensation and unemployment insurance requirements; and other human resource topics selected by legal experts in agricultural labor law.
-A producer panel will present labor management practices and lessons learned.
-A regional webinar on farm labor will cover labor requirements in all six New England States, be posted online and disseminated broadly to over 300 producers.
-A multi-page brochure on farm labor laws will be distributed to 1,500 producers.
-Additional 1-1 technical assistance to 15+ farmers will improve labor management compliance through pro-bono legal guidance.
-Farmers will report improving their understanding of human resource and legal risk management topics, adopt a new or modified labor management practice, and gain knowledge to avoid making costly mistakes.
+This project developed statewide trainings and educational resources on farm labor law compliance to help producers manage legal risks and avoid labor violations and sanctions.
+257 beginning and established producers learned strategies to comply with requirements of the Fair Labor Standards Act, Migrant/Seasonal Agricultural Worker Protection Act, and other agricultural labor laws.
+We conducted three comprehensive training workshops in SE, Central, and Western Massachusetts covering: labor law 101; hiring contractors vs. employees; designing “legal” farm apprenticeships, internships, and volunteer programs; understanding workers’ compensation and unemployment insurance requirements; and other human resource topics selected by legal experts in agricultural labor law.
+We conducted two regional webinars and recorded an in-person training on farm labor covering labor requirements that were posted online and disseminated broadly and viewed by over 233 producers.
+A multi-page brochure on Massachusetts farm labor laws posted online and distributed to 2,500 producers.
+Additional 1-1 technical assistance to 3 farmers and several non-profit organizations improved labor management compliance through pro-bono legal guidance.
+Farmers reported improving their understanding of human resource and legal risk management topics, adopting a new or modified labor management practice, and gaining knowledge to avoid making costly mistakes.

 3. Expanding Business Education Programming for Farm Women in New Hampshire